DARK CHOCOLATE HAS HEALTH BENEFITS

 If you love chocolate, you’re probably not worried how you’ll get your chocolate in daily.
 But even if you’re a chocolate aficionado, here are a few ways that you can incorporate this delicious treat.
 Enjoy!

-- By itself!
+By itself!
 Dark chocolate is rich and bold.
 Often times, all you need is just a square or two by itself to be satiated.
+Either Green and Blacks or Endangered Species Panther Dark Chocolate are great options.